16 Important Questions to Ask when Buying a Horse

 5. Do I Have the Necessary Experience to Care for a Horse?

-Owning a horse requires a lot of know-how that many people don’t have.
+Owning a horse requires a lot of know-how that a lot of people don’t have.

 If you are uncertain whether or not you can work with and care for a horse, there are some steps that you can take.

-To get practice in caring for your horse, you can always volunteer to work in a stable to get practical experience of what taking care of a horse will take.
+To get practice in taking care of your horse, you can always volunteer to work in a stable to get the practical experience of what taking care of a horse will take.
 Just knowing how to ride your horse is not all the knowledge that you will need.

-Proper feeding, grooming, and other care will be necessary for your horse.
+Properly feeding, grooming, and other care will be necessary when taking care of your horse.

-If you think just volunteering isn’t enough, you could also temporarily lease a horse to get a clearer idea of what owning a horse will be like.
+If you think that just volunteering isn’t enough, you could also temporarily lease a horse so that you get a clearer idea of what owning a horse will be like.

 6. Can I Handle a Horse?